 Some of the topics covered in this course are expanded in more details in a post-graduate course ELEC9715, Electricity Industry Operation and Control.
-This is one of the specialization courses for a Master degree in Engineering Science (Energy Systems).
+This is one of the specialization courses for Master of Engineering Science and Master of Engineering programs in Electrical Engineering.